stefanspringer1/FastReplace/README.md

 # FastReplace

 This package offers an efficient way to replace certain Unicode code points (either represented by `UnicodeScalar` or `UInt32`) with other values.
-It is more efficient than the replacement methods of the Swift standard library because there grapheme clusters are considered.
+Those methods might be more efficient than the replacement methods of the Swift standard library where grapheme clusters are considered (cf. the [FastReplaceBenchmarks](https://github.com/stefanspringer1/FastReplaceBenchmarks)).

 Examples: